racoll/CV/README.md

 I am keen to obtain a junior developer role in a progressive and cutting-edge company, where I can grow and refine my programming skills, whilst also contributing to business growth and development.
 I am particularly interested in the cyber security space.

 I have built up a broad range of experience from data processing and company analysis in the fund management industry, to developing client relationships and sales skills as a shipbroker.
 Most recently, I gained detailed insight into the use of technology in finance and insurance, particularly Blockchain, whilst in a business development role at an insur-tech start up.
 This led me to Makers Academy to gain genuine programming skills myself.

 ## Skills

-#### This Skill
+#### Data Analysis

+Analysis and summary emerging market equity funds.
+Using data draw-down programmes followed by detailed analysis of comparable performance.

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.